-Applications are invited for Prime Minister’s Scholarships for Asia (PMSA) available for top undergraduate or postgraduate students wanting to undertake study or research in Asia.
-Programmes supported by the scholarship must be at least six weeks duration and can be up to two years.
+Applications are invited for Prime Minister’s Scholarships for Asia (PMSA) available for New Zealand students wishing to undertake study or research in Asia.
+There are two categories of eligible programmes; exchange programmes and independent (non-exchange) programmes.
+Programmes supported by the scholarship must be at least six weeks up to a maximum of 2 years and demonstrably linked to New Zealand’s trade or economic agenda in Asia.
 Scholarship can cover costs including tuition fees, return economy class flights, accommodation, a living allowance and medical insurance.
-Applications must be submitted before the following dates: 28 March 2014 and 29 September 2014.
+Applications must be submitted before the following dates: 30 March 2015 and 30 September 2015.

-Course Level: Scholarships are available for undergraduate or postgraduate students to undertake study or research in Asia.
+Course Level: Scholarships are available to undertake at least 6 weeks up to a maximum of 2 years study or research in Asia.

 Scholarship Provider: New Zealand government

-Scholarship can be taken at: Asia (Thailand, Cambodia, Myanmar, Laos, Philippines, Malaysia, Vietnam, Singapore and Indonesia, as well as China, Japan, Korea, India and the Middle East)
+Scholarship can be taken at: Approved destinations are ASEAN countries such as Thailand, Cambodia, Myanmar, Laos, Philippines, Malaysia, Vietnam, Singapore, Indonesia and Brunei Darussalam, as well as China, Japan, Korea, Taiwan, India and Sri Lanka.

 Eligibility: All applicants must:

--be at least 18 years old at the time of taking up the scholarship
+-Be at least 18 years old at the time of application.

--propose a programme that meets the duration, destination and topic requirements of the PMSA
+-Propose a programme that meets the requirements of the PMSA.

 Scholarship Open for International Students: Students of New Zealand can apply for these Prime Minister scholarships.